-This product manual is designed to give you both an overview of the RD-9, as well as detailed information on each of the controls and parameters.
-The manual is based on the initial software release.
-Further features and updates will be added later so please regularly check for software updates.
+This product manual is designed to give you both an overview of the RD-8 MKII, as well as detailed information on each of the controls and parameters.
+This manual is based on software version V2.1.2.
+Further features and updates will be added later so please regularly check for software updates using the SYNTHTRIBE App.
 You will find an overview of the physical control elements in the next chapter.
-The Synthtool, found on the Behringer website can be used to control many of the functions of the RD-9.